Yiling-J/tablepilot/examples/recipes_with_image/README.md

 - Use large batches when generating text (fast and reliable)
 - Autofill images in smaller batches for better stability
-- Resume image generation using the `--offset` flag if an error occurs
+- Resume image generation using the `--offset`/`-o` flag if an error occurs

 **Step 1: Create the table (no image columns yet)**
 ```bash